verusmick/space18-data/README.md

-# SpaceApps 2018  - regression Linear Model
+# SpaceApps 2018  - Regression Linear Model
 # Team: Polynomial Chaos
 ### Challenge Name : POLAR OPPOSITES

 ## Description
 Design a data analysis and/or visualization tool to show the spatial and temporal changes in Arctic and Antarctic ice to a general audience.
 Data analysis of the antartic west peninsula to create a crunch ice model.
-We take data from the west peninsula in the antartic pole, specifically from the larsen C. Where recently a huge iceberg is being formed the A64.
-In an attempt to build a model of the speed up of ice cycle in that region.
+We take data from the west peninsula in the antartic pole, specifically from the larsen C where recently a huge iceberg is being formed, the A68.
+In an attempt to build a model of the speed up of ice cycle in that region we use a linear regression on the statistics in fixed points in that region.
 [![N|Solid](https://upload.wikimedia.org/wikipedia/commons/6/67/Antarctic-Peninsula-Ice-Shelves.png)](https://nodesource.com/products/nsolid)

 ## Objective